 Making the flakiest biscuits is all a matter of technique.
-The first step is to cut the butter into the flour quickly with a food processor so it doesn't have time to melt, then mixing in the buttermilk with a rubber spatula before laminating to build in even more layers.
-This recipe makes delicious plain biscuits, but you can also add ingredients like cheese and scallions or honey.
+The first step is to cut the butter into the flour quickly, using a food processor, so it doesn't have time to melt, then mix in the buttermilk with a rubber spatula before laminating to build in even more layers.
+This recipe makes delicious plain biscuits, but you can also add ingredients like cheese and scallions, or honey.

 Buttermilk Drop Biscuits With Garlic and Cheddar